 Social use and commuting

 Social use and commuting van insurance covers everything that comes under the social only category.
-But you should also be able to use your van to drive to and from your workplace.
+But you're also able to use your van to drive to and from your workplace.

-It could be a good policy if you’re someone who takes their van on camping trips, but also uses it to commute.
+It could be the right policy if you’re someone who takes their van on camping trips, but also uses it to commute.
 With this sort of policy, you still can’t use your van for anything to do with your business.

 With commuting comes increased time on the road, especially at peak hours of traffic.
 This makes it a bigger risk to an insurer, so you might see extra costs to your policy.

-If you use your van for carrying business related goods, tools or equipment, then you should choose business use.
+If you use your van for carrying business-related goods, tools or equipment that you own, then you're probably looking for business use.

-This could also apply if you’re a shopkeeper or sole trader, like a florist.
-This class of use would also include driving to many places as part of your job.
-This could be a shop, a client’s building or a warehouse.
+This class of use also includes driving to many places as part of your job.
+This could be to shops, client’s buildings and offices, or building sites.

-Even if the tools belong to your employer, you still likely need to choose this option.
+Even if the tools in your van belong to your employer, you should still likely choose this option.

-This doesn’t mean the tools or goods themselves that you carry in your van are covered as standard.
-For that, you might need extra tool cover.
+This cover doesn’t mean the tools or goods themselves that you carry in your van are covered as standard.
+For that, you usually need extra tool cover.

 This type of commercial van insurance policy is suited to delivery drivers and couriers.

-It provides cover when other people’s goods are being carried for payment and when many drop-offs tend to be needed.
+It provides cover when other people’s goods are being carried for payment and when there are multiple drop-offs.